About Me

 [i am a wootest]

 I'm from the US, and I was born in 1988.
-I loved video games and wanted to make my own, and right as I turned 9 years old, I was introduced to QBasic.
+I loved video games and wanted to make my own.
+When I turned 9 years old, I was introduced to QBasic.
 Since then, I've learned several programming languages, including:

 • Visual Basic